homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 | 0.88   | 0.62   | 0.61   | 0.62   |

 ### 4. Addressing Class Imbalance
-- Despite efforts, oversampling the minority class (negative sentiment) only yielded a maximum accuracy of around 61%.
+- In this model I oversampled the data.
+However, despite efforts, oversampling the minority class (negative sentiment) only yielded a maximum accuracy of around 61% and increasing in training time.

 - Evaluation metrics for XGBoost-oversampled model